jucardwell/remote-sensing-hazards/syllabus.md

 ### Course Description
 This course introduces students to the capabilities of analyzing remotely-sensed and other spatial gridded data products through Google Earth Engine (GEE).
-With a focus on utilizing these data products to monitor the impacts of natural hazards, the course combines comprehensive remote sensing topics—including theory, data acquisition, and data analysis—with a deep understanding of natural hazards (including their potential to become disasters), and the remote sensing products available for monitoring these events and their environmental impacts.
+With a focus on utilizing these data products to monitor the impacts of natural hazards, the course combines comprehensive remote sensing topics—including theory, data acquisition, and data analysis—with a deep understanding of natural hazards (including their potential to become disasters), and the products available for monitoring these events and their environmental impacts.

 Students will execute analyses in Google Earth Engine, primarily using GEE's JavaScript API.
 The curriculum emphasizes practical applications and hands-on learning, culminating in an independent research project.
 In this project, students will utilize GEE datasets related to natural hazards to conduct their own analyses on a hazard of interest, integrating the skills and knowledge acquired throughout the course.

 ### Course Philosophy
 This course has been developed around the tenant that active learning is an evidence-backed technique for improving student outcomes in introductory programming classes (Berssanette and de Francisco, 2021).
 Over half of the instructional time of this course will be dedicated to hands-on-the-keyboard coding practice through various pedagogical techniques, such as pair-programming, project-based learning, and some tenants of a flipped classroom methodology.
-Employing these techniques allow for the development of an intensive and immediate feedback cycle from peers and the instructor which can speed up student comprehension and confidence with programming.
+Employing these techniques allow for the development of an intensive and immediate feedback cycle from peers and the instructor, which can speed up student comprehension and confidence with programming.
 Because active learning is a major component of this class, full participation is essential for success, which is why class participation makes up such a large component of the course grade.
 Students should arrive ready to be engaged and present for each class period.

-In large part, this class will be based on collaborative learning.
-Labs will be completed using the pair-programming technique (two people working together on a single computer, with a driver (coding) and a navigator (reviewing)).
+In large part, this class will be based on collaboration.
+The first half of the semester will introduce students to coding in Google Earth Engine using the pair-programming technique to complete in-class exercises (two people working together on a single computer, with a driver (coding) and a navigator (reviewing)).
+Hands-on-the-keyboard practice will be supplemented with lectures that employ additional active learning techniques to introduce students to important theoretical concepts in remote sensing and disaster studies.
+The second half of the semester will include significant lab time, where students are asked to independently implement techniques learned in the first half of class.
 The final project will be group-based and will involve self and peer reflection as a large component of the project grade.
 The CRediT (Contributor Roles Taxonomy) authorship roles will recognize individual contributions of group members to the final project.

 Collaborative learning breaks the traditional solitary nature of coding, fostering active engagement and shared problem-solving.
 By working together, students not only learn coding concepts more deeply, but also develop critical soft skills like communication and teamwork, which are essential in real-world development environments.
 This approach may not be the norm yet, but its effectiveness in enhancing learning outcomes and preparing students for careers is undeniable.